YT37/Machine-DeepLearning-Projects/UberCustomerCluster/README.md

 # UberCustomerCluster
-This project Clusters customers of a Uber using KMeans Algorithm.
+This project Clusters of customers of Uber using KMeans Algorithm.

 # Requirements
  - Python 3.6 or up